Baby checklist: preparing your home

-Here are some other items you might find helpful:
+Here are other items that might be helpful:

 - a baby bath and some soft towels for wrapping and drying your baby after each bath

 Talcum powder isn’t recommended because it has fine particles that your baby might breathe in.
-It can also get into your baby’s genitals and cause damage to internal structures.
+It can also get into your baby’s genitals and cause harm.